mxyns/bindgen-bridge/README.md

 `bindgen-bridge` uses (for now!) a fork of `bindgen` with extended callbacks capabilities that allow it to discover all composite (struct and union) types and their aliases (typedef).

-It then reconstructs the original C name of the discovered types and makes a mapping between original type names, Rust type names and their aliases.
+It then reconstructs* the original C name of the discovered types and makes a mapping between original type names, Rust type names and their aliases.

 It then offers the possibility to extend a `cbindgen.toml` configuration file's `[export.rename]` section with appropriate renaming rules.

 This can be done directly, or between crates by generating toml in a literal string or by using `phf_codegen` to generate a static map.

+* we just prepend a `struct` or `union` keyword to the types' name

-## How can I use it in my project
+## How can I use this in my project?

-You can see my [example project](https://github.com/mxyns/pmacct-gauze) which uses the cross-crate variant of the process.
+You can see an example use of this library in my [project](https://github.com/mxyns/pmacct-gauze) which uses the cross-crate variant of the process.

+Here is what I do in my project. (for simplicity I will be using `project` in place of my project's real name)

-Basically, a bindings crate called `project-bindings` imports the types from C headers using bindgen, and generates the bindings along with the rename mappings into a `bindings` module.
+Basically, a crate which will contain all bindings; called `project-bindings`, imports the types from C headers using `bindgen`, and generates the Rust bindings (still `bindgen`) along with the rename mappings (`bindgen-bridge`!). into a `bindings` module.

-Then, the library crate called `project-lib` imports the types from the `project-bindings` crate, and generates a `cbindgen.toml` with the correct renaming rules.
+Then, the library crate called `project-lib` uses `bindgen-bridge` to import the information about our types from the `project-bindings` crate, and generates a `cbindgen.toml` with the correct renaming rules.

-Finally, it the imported bindings to define a C api, and exports their definition with the correct type names using `cbindgen.toml` (by using the `cargo-c` integration).
+Finally, it uses the imported bindings to define a C api, and exports their definition with the correct type names using `cbindgen.toml` (by using the `cargo-c` integration).

+NB: It is **strongly advised if not mandatory** to tell `cbindgen` to ignore the Rust types that were imported from C.
+You can, for example, add the bindings crate to the crate exlusion list (`[parse.exclude]`) of the `cbindgen.toml` file.

 ## Code example